Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers: Certification of ground state energy estimates

 \subsection{Certification algorithm and its correctness}

-With these technical results at hand, let us give a description of our energy certification in Algorithm~\ref{alg:certification}, which we refer to as $GSEE\_CERT$.
+With these technical results at hand, let us give a description of our energy certification in Algorithm~\ref{alg:certification}, which we refer to as $\mathrm{GSEE}\_\mathrm{CERT}$.

 We deliberately formulated it in a way independent of how we obtained the estimates for the relevant quantities.
-This is because different algorithms for GSEE have different access models to the function $p\ast n_\sigma$, be it samples, as in this work, or to estimates of the density, as in Ref.~\cite{wang2022quantum}.
+This is because different algorithms for GSEE have different access models to the function $p\ast n_\sigma$, be it samples, or to estimates of the density, as in Ref.~\cite{wang2023quantum}.
 Furthermore, we assume that we are certain about the correctness of the estimates used in the algorithm for simplicity.
-But it is straightforward to extend the analysis to the case were the estimates are only correct up to some given failure probability.
-We then have: \begin{theorem} If $\hat{E}_0$ is such that $|\hat{E}_0-E_0|\leq \sigma$, Algorithm~\ref{alg:certification} accepts, and all the estimates used were correct, then we have:
+But it is straightforward to extend the analysis to the case where the estimates are only correct up to some given failure probability.
+We then have: \begin{theorem} Suppose that $\hat{E}_0$ satisfies $|\hat{E}_0-E_0|\leq \sigma$, Algorithm~\ref{alg:certification} accepts, and all estimates within Algorithm~\ref{alg:certification} are accurate.
+Then we have

 \end{theorem} \begin{proof} If the algorithm accepted, then we already know that the density $p\ast n_\sigma$ is peaked around $\hat{E}_0$.
 Otherwise we would have already rejected in the first at Line~\ref{line:if}.
 Let us assume that